 The table shows the project details of the activity diagram for shopping system.
 It has the complete details of the project.

 |Abstract:||The Online Shopping System Activity Diagram in UML represents the behavior of the project in terms of its activities.
 It contains the important details on the activities and constraints done in the project.|

 |Tools Used:||Diagram tools that provide activity diagram symbols.|

-UML Activity Diagram for Online Shopping System
+UML Activity Diagram for Shopping System

 You may download the PDF file by clicking the button below.
 It has the full details and discussion of the system’s component diagram.
 You can also modify its content to complete your project requirements and needs.